NishaKadam2808/Comys_Hackathon5/Task_B/README.md

 Step 2 : Generate Distorted Images
          python Inference_Pipeline_Code_for_Face_Verification.py

-Step 3:  Train the Face Recognition Model
+Step 3:  Train and evaluate the Face Recognition Model
          python training_script.py
          # The model will be saved as face_recognition_model.h5